JunFalse/category/README.md

 ### Usage

-If you are using the module in e.g. a module called blog you will need to set the following two values to something like the folloing in blog/admin/conf.php:
+If you are using the module in e.g. a module called shop you will need to set the following two values to something like the following in shop/admin/conf.php:

     <?php